BetterThanTomorrow/calva/docs/site/parinfer.md

 ## Paredit is still there

 In Calva, Parinfer and [Paredit](paredit.md) are designed to coexist and both be there to let you edit the structure easily and efficiently.
-Since Pardit commands are always formatted, they leave the code in a state where Parinfer has what it needs to infer bracket placement as you either edit the indentation, or remove/add brackets.
+Since Paredit commands are always formatted, they leave the code in a state where Parinfer has what it needs to infer bracket placement as you either edit the indentation, or remove/add brackets.

 ## Disable the Parinfer Extension